logscape/Logscape/README.md

 `curl -O http://logscape.com/download/Release-Opensource-Latest/Logscape-Opensource-Latest.zip`

 Or run from docker images available on <a href="https://hub.docker.com/r/logscape/logscape-opensource/" target="_blank">docker hub</a>.
+Once downloaded `docker run` to start a Logscape manager.

 Run Logscape by following these steps.
 * Extract the .zip folder